Liriope spicata

-Liriope spicata is a species of low, herbaceous flowering plant from East Asia.
-Common names include creeping lilyturf, creeping liriope, lilyturf, and monkey grass.
-This perennial has grass-like evergreen foliage and is commonly used in landscaping in temperate climates as groundcover.
+Liriope spicata is a species of flowering plant in the family Asparagaceae.
+It is native to Cambodia, China, Japan, Korea, Taiwan, and Vietnam.
+It is sometimes referred to by the common names creeping lilyturf, creeping liriope, lilyturf, and monkey grass.
+This low-growing, herbaceous perennial has grass-like evergreen foliage and is commonly used in landscaping in temperate climates as groundcover.
 Creeping lilyturf has white to lavender flowers which produce single-seeded berries on a spike in the fall.
 It is one of the most popular groundcovers in the southeastern United States and areas with a similar climate.

 Distribution and habitat

-Creeping lilyturf is a native understory plant in China and Vietnam occurring in forests and grassy slopes at elevations of sea level to 5900 ft.
+Creeping lilyturf is a native understory plant in China and Vietnam found in forests and grassy slopes at elevations of sea level to 5900 ft.

 Characteristics

 Creeping lilyturf is a rhizomatous, grass-like perennial which forms clusters of narrow, arching, glossy, dark green leaves (to 1/4 in wide) typically growing 9 to 15 in high.
-Erect flower spikes with small, white to pale lavender flowers arise, somewhat hidden, among the leaves in late summer.
+Erect flower spikes with small, white to pale lavender flowers emerge, somewhat hidden, among the leaves in late summer.
 Blackish berries develop in fall and often persist through winter.
-Roots have prominent rhizomes and frequent tubers.
+Roots contain prominent rhizomes and frequent tubers.
 A cultivar exists with variegated leaves.